-If interested in submitting a translation from a language other than Latin or Greek, or for a target language other than English, please contact the editor.
+If interested in submitting a translation from a language other than Latin or Greek, or for a target language other than English, please contact us at email@example.com.

-We accept creative writing, including but not limited to poetry, satire, and Classics-related op-eds.
-Submissions for this category must not exceed 1,000 words.
-Please submit your work in doc, docx, or pdf format.
+We accept creative writing, including but not limited to poetry, satire, scripts or screenplays, and Classics-related op-eds.
+Submissions for this category should not exceed 1,200 words.
+Please submit your work in .doc or .docx format.

-The submission deadline is March 15th for both the blog and the journal.
+The submission deadline for the journal is October 20th.
 Submissions will be reviewed on a rolling basis.
-Applicants can expect to be notified by the end of March whether their work has been selected for publication, either unconditionally or with revisions requested.
+Applicants can expect to be notified by late November whether their work has been selected for publication, either unconditionally or with revisions requested.
 Submissions made past the deadline will be considered for the next review cycle.

 Any further questions about submissions guidelines and the selection process can be sent to firstname.lastname@example.org.